oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 For your convenience in the future there are scripts buildStockmanagerLocalExternalConfig.sh and buildStorefrontLocalExternalConfig.sh in the helidon-labs-stockmanager and helidon-labs-storefront directories that will run a mvn build and the appropriate docker commands.

-You will need to run each script from within the relevant directory (so buildStockmanagerLocalExternalConfig.sh in the helidon-labs-stockmanager directory and buildStorefrontLocalExternalConfig.sh form the helidon-labs-storefront directory) as that's where maven and docker looks for the code and content.
+You will need to run each script from within the relevant directory (so buildStockmanagerLocalExternalConfig.sh in the helidon-labs-stockmanager directory and buildStorefrontLocalExternalConfig.sh from the helidon-labs-storefront directory) as that's where maven and docker looks for the code and content.

 Initially the scripts may take a few mins to run if docker needs to download the appropriate base layers, but once they are downloaded it should speed up.
 It's best to let one build finish before starting the next one as it can re-use the content downloaded by the previous script.